mark-gerarts/automapper-plus/README.md

     });
 ```

-With this configuration the mapper will generate a very basic mapping on the
-fly instead of throwing an exception if the mapping is not configured.

 ### Resolving property names
 Unless you define a specific way to fetch a value (e.g. `mapFrom`), the mapper
 has to have a way to know which source property to map from.
 By default, it will